 Note: Due to the ticket office hours, the only train accepting pet reservations at Naperville is Train 383, and at Homewood the only trains accepting pet reservations are Trains 393 and 392.

 - Passengers may only pick up pet tickets at the Chicago, Naperville, Galesburg, Homewood, Champaign-Urbana or Carbondale stations.
 Pet tickets cannot be picked up at any other stations.

-- Each Carl Sandburg, Illinois Zephyr, Saluki and Illini train will have one railcar designated for passengers with their pets.
+- Each Carl Sandburg, Illinois Zephyr, Saluki and Illini service train will have one railcar designated for passengers with their pets.

 From October 12, 2015 to February 15, 2016, pets will also be allowed onboard the following trains:

-- Northeast Regional trains between Boston - New York - Washington - Lynchburg - Newport News - Norfolk
+- Northeast Regional service trains between Boston - New York - Washington - Lynchburg - Newport News - Norfolk

 - Trains 79, 80 and 90 between New York and Washington